nebari-dev/nebari-docs/docs/docs/tutorials/login-with-keycloak.md

 Once authenticated, the **Nebari home page** opens.
 The home page, also referred to as
-"Landing page", "JupyterHub launcher", or "Hub Control Panel", lists Nebari's core **services** and allows you to [create and share web apps][create-dashboard].
+"Landing page", "JupyterHub launcher", or "App Launcher", lists Nebari's core **services** and allows you to [create and share web apps][create-dashboard].

 Click on the **"JupyterLab"** button under **"Services"** to start a server and launch JupyterLab: